milesepstein13/severe-thunderstorm-analysis/readme.md

        * `BS_NUM`: the brier score for all grid points on date between the outlook probability of seeing a storm report within 25 miles of a point and whether that actually occurred.
        * `RMSE_NUM`: the RMSE between the outlook probability of seeing a storm report within 25 miles and the PPH probability
        * `NEIGH_NUM`: the MSE between outlook probability of seeing a storm report within 25 miles and the true probability, as given by the fraction of the (VARIABLE) nearest gridpoints that had a storm report within 25 miles.
-       * `POD[_H/W/T]`: (Probability of Detection): The mean probability of any [hail/wind/tornado] hazard occurance in the Day 1 outlook across grid squares for which there was a verifying event within 25 miles
+       * `POD[_H/W/T]` (Probability of Detection): The mean probability of any [hail/wind/tornado] hazard occurance in the Day 1 outlook across grid squares for which there was a verifying event within 25 miles
-       * `FART[_H/W/T]`: (False Alarm Rate): The mean probability of any [hail/wind/tornado] hazard occurance in the Day 1 outlook across grid squares for which there was NOT a verifying event within 25 miles
+       * `FART[_H/W/T]` (False Alarm Rate): The mean probability of any [hail/wind/tornado] hazard occurance in the Day 1 outlook across grid squares for which there was NOT a verifying event within 25 miles
          * Note that POD and FART are the non-squared (unless you set `squared = True`) contributions to the BS by at verifying and non-verifying grid squares respectively.
-       * `HR[_H/W/T]`: (Hit Rate): the fraction of grid squares for which any [hail/wind/tornado] hazard occurred within 25 miles, weighted by the Day 1 outlook probability.
+       * `HR[_H/W/T]` (Hit Rate): the fraction of grid squares for which any [hail/wind/tornado] hazard occurred within 25 miles, weighted by the Day 1 outlook probability.
-       * `FAR[_H/W/T]`: (False Alarm Ratio): the fraction of grid squares for which any [hail/wind/tornado] hazard did not within 25 miles, weighted by the Day 1 outlook probability.
+       * `FAR[_H/W/T]` (False Alarm Ratio): the fraction of grid squares for which any [hail/wind/tornado] hazard did not within 25 miles, weighted by the Day 1 outlook probability.
 This, not False Alarm Rate, is the (continious analog of the) industry-standard metric used to measure false alarms.
          * Note that for any day, HR and FARATIO sum to 1 (unluess there is no outlook, in which case both are set to zero)
+       * `E_SH[_H/W/T]` (East Shift): Average eastward (negative is westward) shift from all-hazard [hail/wind/tornado] outlooks to pph using Farneback optical flow (m).
+Average is taken across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
+       * `N_SH[_H/W/T]` (North Shift): Average northward (negative is southward) shift from all-hazard [hail/wind/tornado] outlooks to pph using Farneback optical flow (m).
+Average is taken across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
+       * `DIV[_H/W/T]` (Divergence): Average divergence in the flow field of all-hazard [hail/wind/tornado] outlooks to pph using Farneback optical flow.
+Average is taken across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
      * characterization by environmental data: to be added
      * The modified datasets are also saved in `/data`, with `labelled_` as a prefix on the filename
      * When functions to add new labels are added, this file can be rerun with `labelled = True` to begin with already-labelled datasets and only run the additon of desired new labels.
 If doing so, the pph data will be saved as `labelled_pph2.nc` (since `labelled_pph.nc` is in use).
 You need to manually delete `labelled_pph.nc` and then rename `labelled_pph2.nc` as labelled_pph2.nc once this file is done running.